Toporikova-Lab/Spider-Circadian-Activity/Spider Activity Distribution/Will/readme.md

   2. File specifications:
   *    Must be in .csv format
   *    Must contain a light column in binary (Ex: 1 = Lights on, 0 = Lights off)
-  *    DateTime-like values for each datapoint in the style YYYY-MM-DD hh:mm:ss
+  *    DateTime-like values for each datapoint in the style YYYY-MM-DD hh:mm:ss OR DateTime values of type pandas._libs.tslibs.timestamps.Timestamp

   3. This file must be placed in the same folder/subfolder as the Jupyter Notebook document